varnish/hitch/docs/configuration.md

 ## SSL/TLS protocol setting

-Hitch supports TLS (1.0, 1.1 and 1.2) and SSL 3.
-By default, only TLS versions 1.1 and 1.2 are enabled, while TLS 1.0 and SSLv3 are
+Hitch supports TLS (1.0, 1.1, 1.2, 1.3) and SSL 3.
+By default, only
-disabled.
+TLS versions 1.2 and 1.3 are enabled, while the older protocol versions are disabled.
 The recommended way to to select protocols is to use `tls-protos` in the configuration file:

-    tls-protos = TLSv1.1 TLSv1.2
+    tls-protos = TLSv1.2 TLSv1.3

 The following tokens are available for the `tls-protos` option:
-`SSLv3`, `TLSv1.0`, `TLSv1.1` and `TLSv1.2`.
+`SSLv3`, `TLSv1.0`, `TLSv1.1`, `TLSv1.2` and `TLSv1.3`.

+The availability of protocl versions depend on OpenSSL version and system configuration.
+In particular for TLS 1.3, openssl 1.1.1 or later is required.

+For supporting legacy protocol versions you may also need to lower the `MinProtocol` property in your OpenSSL configuration (typically `/etc/ssl/openssl.cnf`).

 ## Uninterrupted configuration reload